Logandv3/Logandv3/README.md

 ### <div align="center">My name is Logan Vincent.
 I am a sponge of a software developer and I'd love to learn something from you. </div>

+## I am currently working on:
+- [I Wanna Live There](https://github.com/sarahrudy/i-wanna-live-there) A group project meant to stretch our knowledge and skills to help us grow.
-- I am currently working on [Rancid Tomatillos](https://github.com/lokiandfengshui/rancid-tomatillos) and something I've named Digital-Shaman (contact for more info)
+- Something I've temporarily named Digital-Shaman (contact for more info).

-- I am currently strengthening my skills in React.js and branching out to try complimentary technologies
+- Creating a usable API and Database for a React.js app to utilize.
+Primarily using Node.js, Express.js, Knex.js, PostgreSQL and hosted on Heroku.

+## I recently worked on:
+- [Rancid Tomatillos](https://github.com/lokiandfengshui/rancid-tomatillos) I have also forked my own copy and am adding new features.

+### A little about me

 - 💡 Short term plans:  <br> I plan to dig in to backend development a bit more to gain a better breadth of understanding.
  I am enthusiastic to learn how to manage the storage and flow of data better